 Note: because the user scrubbed out of chapter 1 back into chapter 2 then the chapter 1 is effectively done with from the Nielsen perspective.
-For this publisher because the mid-roll ad associated with this break between chapter 1 and chapter 2 has already been shown once before it is their policy NOT to show an Ad again however, per the Nielsen rules, chapter 2 should be measured/counted again.
+For this publisher because the mid-roll associated with this break between chapter 1 and chapter 2 has already been shown once before it is their policy NOT to show an Ad again.
+Therefore per the Nielsen rules, chapter 2 should not be measured again.